coateds/LabProject/Lab2Projects/Project1HostConfig.md

   * Connect host to internal network

 VM Switches and Net Adapters
-* Get-NetAdapter
+* `Get-NetAdapter`
-* Get-VMSwitch
+* `Get-VMSwitch`
-* New-VMSwitch -Name ExternalSwitch -NetAdapterName "Ethernet 2" -AllowManagementOS $true
+* `New-VMSwitch -Name ExternalSwitch -NetAdapterName "Ethernet 2" -AllowManagementOS $true`
-* New-VMSwitch -Name InternalSwitch -SwitchType Internal
+* `New-VMSwitch -Name InternalSwitch -SwitchType Internal `

+Set Host VMNet Adapters
+* External to DHCP client... gets 169... address.
+Come back to this sometime?
+  * When running HyperV on a host, the external virtual NIC "takes over" the wired physical NIC
+  * Ipconfig only shows the External vEthernet
+  * GUI shows both, but the physical NIC is not configured for IPv4.
+* Internal to 192.168.5.100

 `choco install ChefDK -y`

-Still to be installed
-* ChefDK
-* RDCMan
-  * `choco install rdcman`
-  * `Install-Package rdcman`  results in ambiguity error
-    * Available on Chocolatey and PSGallery
-    * Specify -ProviderName!!
-    * ex: `Install-Package rdcman -ProviderName PowerShellGet`  - did not work
-    * ex2: `Install-Package rdcman -ProviderName Chocolatey`   - worked
+`Install-Package rdcman -ProviderName Chocolatey`

 Install some features this way
 * `choco install [feature] -source WindowsFeatures`

+## Hyper-V Configuration
+* Start by changing the locations of Hyper-V guest files
+* Hyper-V Settings
+  * Virtual Hard Disk Location:  E:\HyperVResources\Guests
+* Goal is to store all virtual hard disks on the E: drive, specifically:  E:\HyperVResources\Guests